Detectors

 section are the same parameters that apply when adding a detector.

-Additionally, information from the detector is displayed in the form of subsections: Detector software/hardware - this information is transmitted from the detector, and sections Detector zones
+Additionally, information from the detector is displayed in subsections: Detector software/hardware

-, Detector stripes
+, Detector lanes

-, Installation Options
+, Installation Parameters

-In the table you can find the Detector Zones page parameters
+In the table you can find the Detector Zones

 Field name | Field description |